Chloriiin/Protrace/README.md

 ## 🚀 Quick Start (For End Users)

 ### Download and Install
-1. **Easy Download**: Use the [📥 Download section](#-download) above to get the latest version for your platform
+1. **Download**: Visit the [📥 Download section](#-download) above or go to [GitHub Releases](https://github.com/Chloriiin/Protrace/releases)
-2. **macOS**: Open the downloaded DMG file and drag Protrace to your Applications folder
+2. **macOS**: Download the latest DMG file, open it, and drag Protrace to your Applications folder
-3. **Windows**: Run the downloaded installer and follow the setup wizard
+3. **Windows**: Windows builds coming soon - check the releases page for updates
-4. Launch Protrace from your Applications folder or Start menu
+4. Launch Protrace from your Applications folder

 ### Using the App
 1. **Upload Data**: Click "Choose File" and select your Excel file (header should be on row 31)